Combinatorial Characterizations and Impossibilities for Higher-order Homophily: Dataset Information and Additional Experimental Results

 \section{Dataset Information and Additional Experimental Results}

 In this section we provide details regarding the datasets used in the main text and additional experimental results.
 Further information about each dataset is available from the original source.
-For all experiments in the main text and the supplement, we used asymptotic baseline scores when forming the ratio plots (see Section~\ref{sec:baseline}).
-Code for processing datasets and computing affinity scores is available at~\url{https://github.com/nveldt/HypergraphHomophily}.
+For all experiments in the main text and the appendix, we used asymptotic baseline scores when forming the ratio plots { (see the Materials and Methods section).
+Code and data sufficient to reproduce all experimental results in the main text and in the appendix is available on Zenodo (\url{https://doi.org/10.5281/zenodo.7086798}) as well as on GitHub (\url{https://github.com/nveldt/HypergraphHomophily}).

+In order to provide an additional comparison against graph-based approaches, we compute and report graph homophily indices obtained by projecting each hypergraph into a graph based on co-participation in group interactions.
+These graph homophily indices do provide some information regarding the level of homophily exhibited by each class of nodes in each dataset, but they do not allow us to capture any notion of majority or monotonic homophily.
+These graph scores also often hide the way in which group size affects the level of homophily that is exhibited by a class.}

 \paragraph{Co-authorship and gender} The co-authorship dataset we considered is the DBLP Records and Entries for Key Computer Science Conferences~\cite{dblp_data}, originally used in a study on women in computer science research~\cite{agarwal2016women} and available online at~\url{https://data.mendeley.com/datasets/3p9w84t5mr/1}.
 The data constitutes 16 years of publications at top computer science conferences, from 2000 to 2015, listed on the DBLP bibliography database.
 We consider only authors in the dataset whose gender is known with high confidence, and discard all papers including an author of unknown gender.
-The resulting hypergraph has 105256 nodes (82620 male, 22636 female).
+The resulting hypergraph has 105256 nodes (82620 male, 22636 female), with a maximum hyperedge size of 21.
 The number of hyperedges between size 2 and 4 is 74134.

+{ We can project the hypergraph into a graph by including an edge between author $i$ and $j$ if they ever publish a paper together.
+If we perform this projection using all group interactions (i.e., all papers), the resulting graph has a homophily index of 0.270 for women and a homophily index of 0.821 for men.
+If we project only group interactions with 2-4 authors, the scores are similar: 0.261 and 0.828.
+In both cases, the scores are higher than the relative class proportions of 0.215 and 0.785. }